 Emergencies & after-hours care

-Even when we’re closed, you can consult with us 24/7 about an urgent physical or mental health concern: 607-255-5155.
+Even when we’re closed, you can consult with us 24/7 about a physical or mental health concern: 607-255-5155.
 We can help you determine what care you need, and how to get it.

-In an emergency, students should call 911, or call the Cornell Police at 607-255-1111.
+In an emergency, students should call 911, or call Cornell's Public Safety Communications Center at 607-255-1111.
 Medical and mental health care is available 24/7 at Cayuga Medical Center, Ithaca’s hospital and emergency department.
-After-hours and weekend care is also available at Ithaca’s two urgent care walk-in clinics, Convenient Care at Ithaca and Five Star Urgent Care.
+After-hours and weekend care is also available at local urgent care walk-in clinics.

 Please visit the following pages for information especially for ...